memoblue/memoblue.github.io/_posts/2018-03-10-chaining-promises.md

 tags: ['Coding','JavaScript']
 ---

-A simple example of how to chain promises in JavaScript.

-First, here's an pretty old but very thorough [intro to promises][promises] which I found really useful.
+Just in case, here's an pretty old but very thorough [intro to promises][promises].
+Then, here's a simple example of how to chain promises I put together to help me get my head around the concepts:

 ```js
 const booksMockData = [